 For example, at Procter & Gamble, employees enjoy flexibility in their work schedules as well as training on career development, stress and time management and leadership.
 At Google, along with its notorious perks like fitness classes and gourmet food is the ability for employees to work on projects they feel passionate about, sparking their creativity and sense of purpose.
 Employees are enjoying the autonomy, flexibility and pride that comes from making tangible contributions to a shared goal.

 With countless studies showing that companies with a strong sense of purpose and a clearly defined set of cultural values outperform peers, business leaders have recognised the importance of creating a culture that engages the workforce and has a tangible effect on both productivity and profits.

 Happy employees have been proven to be more engaged, loyal, creative and productive than their less-satisfied counterparts, helping their companies remain competitive and directly impacting the bottom line.
 But how can companies without the resources of Google also create a happy workplace?
-We’ve outlined some steps that businesses should take to create an environment where people can align their values to the culture of the company.
+To celebrate the International Day of Happiness, we've outlined some steps that businesses should take to create an environment where people can align their values to the culture of the company.

 Start by assessing the values of employees

 It’s important that each company understands what common values unite their employees and build them into the fabric of the company.
 While no two employees will have the same needs, goals, preferences or personalities, our research shows that sense of empowerment, feeling appreciated, interesting and meaningful work, a sense of fairness and positive work relationships are the top drivers of employee happiness.

 These are universal factors that employees hold in high-esteem and guide motivation.
 Adapting your leadership style to embody these principles will create alignment between the company’s higher goals and employees.
 In the long-term, this will make employees feel like they’re contributing to the success of the company and that’s the kind of investment that will get them engaged and ready to go the extra mile.